NeuroTechX/ntx_slack_archive/eegdata.md

  >btw, P300 covers a wide range of requirements from acquisition synchronisation to actual modeling of the signal, be sure to not look only at code but also understand the background

+8/23/2017 5:22 PM

+ **nuno** :

+ >thanks!
+I'll have a look at OpenVibe and what they already have implemented